tech-cow/wolfcoin/README.md

-In `main`: After created necessarry function, simply create a blockchain, add a genesis block, then loop over 20 times to create 20 blocks.
-Eventually print them out, and we are done here.
+In `main`: After creating necessary function, simply create a blockchain, add a genesis block, then loop over 20 times to create 20 blocks.
+Eventually, print them out, and we are done here.

 ```python